marberi/100days/README.md

 interesting because it makes little differene to how there training is actually done.
 Further, I looked into image deblurring, including:
 [Deep image deblurring](https://papers.nips.cc/paper/5485-deep-convolutional-neural-network-for-image-deconvolution.pdf).

-This give me some ideas for applications, but the problem is as always how it ends up working in practice.
+This give me some ideas for applications, but the problem is assumtions which needs to be slightly different.
+One would therefore actually have to try in practice to see how well it performs.